-‘Orange Is The New Black’ Trailer: Will Hacker’s Leak Affect Season Five’s June Debut?
+‘Orange Is The New Black’ Trailer: Will Hacker’s Leak Affect Season 5’s June Debut?

-Netflix’s biggest hit original series Orange Is The New Black just released the trailer for the forthcoming season five.
+Netflix’s biggest hit original series, Orange Is the New Black, just released the trailer for the forthcoming Season 5.

 Of course, for many fans of the show, this is not the first time they are seeing footage from the new season.
-Only a few weeks ago, most of season five was leaked by a hacker known only as TheDarkOverlord.
-The hacker broke into network servers and recovered unreleased footage from many shows and threatened to release them to the public unless they were given financial compensation, Varietyreported.
+Only a few weeks ago, most of Season 5 was leaked by a hacker known only as TheDarkOverlord.
+The hacker broke into network servers and recovered unreleased footage from many shows and threatened to release them to the public unless they were given financial compensation, Variety reported.

-The Netflix original was the biggest target of the attack, which resulted in the premature release of the new season on many file sharing networks across the web.
-As a result of this, many eager fans have already binge watched the new season ahead of the scheduled June release.
-At the time, the public believed that the season may be released on Netflix early in order to prevent the hackers from being successful, however the June release date has held firm.
+The Netflix original was the biggest target of the attack, which resulted in the premature release of the new season on many file-sharing networks across the web.
+As a result, many eager fans have already binge-watched the new season ahead of the scheduled June release.
+At the time, the public believed that the season may be released on Netflix early in order to prevent the hackers from being successful, however, the June release date has held firm.

 We have an open bunk for you, Dark Overlord. pic.twitter.com/RIWJ4MriwJ